xsoophx/SoftwareEngineering/README.md

       fun `comparing db and file content should work`(){

        assertThat(manager.compare()).isEqualTo(someResult)
-       //assertion that expected argument is being returned, however currently no functionality is implemented,
+       /* assertion that expected argument is being returned, however currently no functionality is implemented,
-       which will cause the test to fail
+       which will cause the test to fail */
       }
 *\*comments in this example only for explanation reasons, they cannot be found in the actual code*